Downpayment Assistance Programs

 Through these programs, lower-income households are often able to buy their own homes.

 See the Eligibility page for program eligibility and property selection criteria.
-More information also can be found in our printable downpayment assistance brochure.

 These programs use Office of Housing funds to help you buy a home in Seattle: